- Dr Samraghni Bonnerjee (University of Sheffield)

 - Michael Noble (University of Nottingham)

-- Dr David Swift (Queen Mary University of London)
+- Dr David Swift (Ben Gurion University of the Negev)

 The steering committee was originally drawn from among the members of a Postgraduate Research Network linked to IWM North, which acted as a meeting place for discussions and collaborative projects among postgraduates attached to universities in the north of England.
 The scope of the First World War Network has expanded since our successful conference in February 2016.
 The network has attracted members from across Europe and further afield, and is actively seeking to draw together postgraduates, early career researchers, and any others interested in studying the First World War.